Smooth generalized symmetries of quantum field theories

-To introduce our final box of tricks, we recall that we have already seen that finding fibrations becomes simpler when $X$ is connected and admits a point.
-We close this section by discussing further simplifications that occur in finding both fibrations and sections when $X$ is $k$-connected, for large enough $k$.
+To introduce our final box of tricks, we recall that we have already seen that finding fibre sequences becomes simpler when $X$ is connected and admits a point.
+We close this section by discussing further simplifications that occur in finding both fibre sequences and sections when $X$ is $k$-connected, for large enough $k$.

 To discuss this will take us into the topos-theoretic version of stable homotopy theory.
-This is most conveniently done in the topos $\X_\terminal$ of pointed objects.
+This is most conveniently done in the category $\X_\terminal$ of pointed objects.
 Since for physics we are interested in $X$ admitting a point ({\em i.e.} a QFT), and since $X$ will be connected here all points are homotopic to one another, there is no loss of generality in doing so.

 We have already described the looping operation $\Omega$ in \S\ref{sec:findact} on a pointed object as the pullback of the point along itself.
 We now regard this as a functor $\X_\terminal \to \X_\terminal$.
 It is right-adjoint to the suspension functor $\Sigma: \X_\terminal \to \X_\terminal$, which on an object in $\X_\terminal$ is given by the pushout along the terminal morphism.
-When $X$ is $k$-connected, the unit $X \to \Omega \Sigma X$ (which is defined on objects by the universality of the pullback defining the looping) is $2k$-connected (this generalizes the Blakers-Massey theorem to any topos \cite{ABFJ20}), as is the counit $\Sigma \Omega X \to X$.
+When $X$ is pointed and $k$-connected, the unit $X \to \Omega \Sigma X$ (which is defined on objects by the universality of the pullback defining the looping) is $2k$-connected as a morphism in $\X$ (this generalizes the Blakers-Massey theorem to any topos \cite{ABFJ20}), as is the counit $\Sigma \Omega X \to X$.